Domestic and Commercial Energy Performance Certificates

 Air Tightness Testing

-Air Tightness Testing is a method used to calculate the air permeability or ‘leakiness’ of a building.
+Air Tightness Testing is an assessment used to calculate the air permeability or ‘leakiness’ of a building.
 The testing is done by fitting a large fan in the doorway of the building and sealing up any air extract vents, the building is then pressurized by the fan and readings are taken in order to calculate the amount of air leaking out of the property.

 Air Tightness Testing is used predominantly in new builds for both domestic and commercial buildings but the same equipment can be used as a method for locating draughts and leaks in the fabric of an existing building.